mkernik/geodct/geodatabaseTools/README.md

 * attribute domains or subtypes
 * annotation or topology

 The results of this inspection are written to a text file ("warning_report_[geodatabase_name]") in the directory where the geodatabase is located.
 A section at the top provides a list of feature classes and information about the geodatabase as a whole.
-Each valid feature class has a section in the following report with a summary of possible warnings and then details about any issues found.
+The following report has a section for each valid feature classes that returned a warning, with a summary of possible warnings and then more details about issues found.

 The tool can process multiple file geodatabases at once.
 A separate text file report will be created for each geodatabase.